avabs/avabs.github.io/AZ-204/Azure_Services.md

 - Azure Service Bus is more generalized Event hub.
 It is the messaging communication channel between the application and the services.
     - Topic and Subscription works differently from the Queue, One publishes message to a topic which get distriuted to mutliple subscriber of it, wherein Queue provides processing of a single message by reciever.
+    - Example : A mobile application which consists of the multiple backends systems such as Accounting, HR.
+We can create topics for these backend application so that whenever an event occurs, messages could be published to such topic and another mobile backend can subscribe to these topics and pass on the information **Notification hub** to user's as push notification.

 ### Azure Messaging Service